MAC Pro Longwear Concealer (NC30, NC42, NC45 Swatches)

 L to R: NC30, NC42, and NC45

-The MAC Pro Longwear Concealer is available for $28.00 at maccosmetics.com.**
+MAC – Pro Longwear Concealer

 Do you have any dry/sensitive skin friendly concealer suggestions for me?
 Leave them in the comments below.

-Disclaimer: I purchased all products featured with my own money.
-This site receives a minimal commission from participating in the WordAds program and using affiliate links.
+Disclaimer: I purchased all the featured products with my own money.
+This site receives a minimal commission from affiliate links and participation in the WordAds program.
 For my full disclosure policy, click here.

-Leave a Reply
+Leave a comment